Neeko-iko/JavierLauncher/README.md

 > what's a launch flag?

-Launch flags are something that the .jar checks for to run different options, this can either increase, or decrease performance.
+Launch flags are something that the .jar checks for to run different options, this can increase or decrease performance on the server.
+Find the flags that are right with your server to make it as efficient as possible!